aurora-is-near/.github/SECURITY.md

 At this time the issue will be evaluated by members of the incident response group, there might be changes in risk level or the issue can be dismissed as known, duplicate, etc.

-If the issue is eligible for a bounty, we will confirm with you that you agree with the risk level assessment, or we shall discuss it until we find a resolution.

 If necessary, other members of aurora-is-near organization can be added as collaborators to the draft security advisory.